Understanding Anomaly Detection with Deep Invertible Networks through Hierarchies of Distributions and Features

 \subsection{Outlier Losses}

 When training the in-distribution model, we can use the images from Tiny as the outliers to improve the training.
 Tab.~\ref{tab:margin-ours} shows that our outlier loss as formulated in Eq. \ref{eq:negative-loss} consistently outperforms the margin loss~\citep{hendrycks2018deep} when combining with three different types of log-likelihood based schemes, i.e., raw log-likelihood, raw log-likelihood at the last scale $4\times 4$ and log-likelihood ratio.
-We note that as the margin loss leads to substantially less stable training than our loss, see the supp. material.
+We note that as the margin loss leads to substantially less stable training than our loss, see the supp. material S7.5.

 We also experiment on adding the outlier loss to the training loss of Tiny-Glow, i.e., using the in-distribution samples as outliers.
-This further improves the anomaly detection performance as can be seen in the column termed \textbf{Diff}\dag~of Tab.~\ref{tab:overview-results}, while \textbf{Diff} in this case only uses the outlier loss for training the in-distribution Glow-network.
+This further improves the anomaly detection performance, see \textbf{Diff}\dag~of Tab.~\ref{tab:overview-results}, while \textbf{Diff} only uses the outlier loss for training the in-distribution Glow-network.